A Covid’s Journal – Day 45

 The word time is a noun

-1 what is measured in minutes, hours, days, etc.
+1 What is measured in minutes, hours, days, etc.

 TIME + VERB elapse, go by, pass As time went by we saw less and less of each other.
-The changing seasons mark the passing of time. | fly How time flies! | drag Time drags in this job. | healsth Time heals all wounds.
+The changing seasons mark the passing of time. | fly How time flies! | drag Time drags in this job. | Health, Time heals all wounds.

 Historically, we can find evidence of “time heals wounds” being used in Roman times through the comic plays of Terence, a Roman playwright.
 His plays were performed in public from 170 BC and 160 BC.
 “In Act III, scene 1, line 12 (421) various translations would be: Time removes distress, time heals all wounds and time assuages sorrow”.
 [Wikiquote.org <ahref=”http://en.m.wikiquote.org”>en.m.wikiquote.orgsource)%5D